harvard-lil/website-static/app/_posts/2019-11-12-getting-started-with-caselaw-access-project-data.md

 ---
 Today we’re sharing new ways to get started with [Caselaw Access Project](https://case.law/) data using tutorials from [The Programming Historian](https://programminghistorian.org/) and more.

-The Caselaw Access Project makes 360 years of U.S. case law available as a machine readable text corpus.
+The Caselaw Access Project makes 360 years of U.S. case law available as a machine-readable text corpus.
 In developing a research community around the dataset, we’ve been creating and sharing resources for getting started.

 In our gallery, we’ve been developing [tutorials](https://case.law/gallery/#tutorials) and our [examples repository](https://github.com/harvard-lil/cap-examples) for working with our data alongside [research results](https://case.law/gallery/#research-results), [applications](https://case.law/gallery/#applications), [fun stuff](https://case.law/gallery/#fun-stuff), and [more](https://case.law/gallery/):